tam-leminh/tam-leminh.github.io_old/_posts/2016-06-28-draughts-ai.md

 ---
+bg: "draughts.jpg"
 layout: post
-title:  "Welcome to Jekyll!"
-crawlertitle: "How to use jekyll"
-summary: "Jekyll default page"
+title:  "Draughts AI"
+crawlertitle: "Draughts AI - Tâm Le Minh"
+summary: "Game of Draughts with a basic AI bot"
 date:   2016-06-28 23:09:47 +0700
 categories: posts
-tags: 'jekyll'
-author: redVi
+author: Tâm Le Minh
+type: "project"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.